Adsterra

 Brahma is depicted with:

-Four faces, symbolizing the four Vedas
+Four faces (symbolizing the four Vedas)

 Worship

-Vishnu – The Preserver
+Lord Vishnu – The Preserver

 Role in Scriptures

-Lord Vishnu is the preserver and sustainer of the universe.
 His role is elaborated in:

 Vishnu Purana